lokarithm/HandyBashCommands/README.md

 ```

 -p \
 &nbsp;&nbsp;&nbsp;&nbsp;Convert heic files to png format.
-Not that this option is a bit slower than the jpg format.
+Note that this option is a bit slower than the jpg format.